FedorPinchuk/sf_data_science/project_0/README.md

 [6.
 Conslusion](https://github.com/FedorPinchuk/sf_data_science/blob/main/project_0/README.md#Conslusion)

 ### Project description
-Guess the number guessed by computer in minimum tries
+Guess the number guessed by computer in minimum tries (20 or less)

 :arrow_up:[To contents](https://github.com/FedorPinchuk/sf_data_science/blob/main/project_0/README.md#Contents)

 ### What case is being solved
-Write a programm that guesses a number in minimum tries
+Write a programm that guesses a number in minimum tries (20 or less)

 **Case conditions**
 * Computer guesses an integer number from 0 to 100 and we need to guess it correctly.
 'Guess' meaning we need to write a programm that 'guesses' the number
-* Algorythm gives un 'hints' on whether the guessed number is bigger or smaller in regards to the number guessed by the computer
+* Algorythm gives us 'hints' on whether the guessed number is bigger or smaller in regards to the number guessed by the computer

 **Quality metrics**